rolyPolyVole/christmas-plugin-2024/IDEAS.md

 ## General:

-- After each minigame, commence win animation with text and sponsors in the background.
-- Leaderboard section in the Lobby.
-- Contributors section in the Lobby
 - Add a sled slide in the lobby + carousel for static entertainment while giveaways/game selection is happening.
 - Spawn random snowballs for players to throw (keep this minimal)
 - eliminated players get titles/nudges to donate while they wait (clickable links)